beckym223/manual_work/E6/E6_long.md

-tablished by private agents had been accepted by economists as a legitimate exception to the case for free trade since Hamilton and List."3 tended to demonstrate that at the very least the deteriora- tion had been much less than was believed.
-John Spraos (1980) provided a classic review of the evidence.
-9 A modem interpretation would be that there are many people in developing countries with very low marginal products of labor.
-While they are too poor to remain un- employed, the process of development entails equipping people with the capabilities (partly through education) and opportunities to increase their productivity.
+tablished by private agents had been accepted by economists as a legitimate exception to the case for free trade since Hamilton and List."3
-' To be sure, all analysts recognized the importance of increased provision of education and health services.
-But for purposes of analyzing trade policy, emphasis was al- most exclusively on investment.
-" This gave rise to a great deal of literature based on "structuralism."
-According to some, it was the absence of responsiveness to price that made developing countries "different."
-Structuralism was also used as an argument that inflation was necessary in order to achieve growth.
-See Hollis B. Chenery ( 1975) for a fuller description.
-2 There were many important subthemes that are not elaborated here, since they are not essential to the main argument.
-It should, however, be noted that there were many who believed that the situation of developing coun- tries was "structural" and that marginal changes would not matter.
-It was then concluded that a "big push" was needed, with many new investments simultaneously gen- erating additional demand and then becoming profitable.
-Ragnar Nurkse's ( 1958) "balanced growth" prescription reflected the same viewpoint.
-'" See Robert E. Baldwin's (1969) classic analysis of the argument, which not only sets up the conditions under which there might be an infant industry, but also carefully

 ### ---Economics-1997-0-06.txt---